Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

 Experimental data indicate an intrinsic coupling between the DW order and lattice degrees of freedom in trilayer nickelates.
-The DW state comprises intertwined SDW and CDW: the SDW component is dominanlty localized on the outer NiO$_2$ layers, whereas the CDW modulates all three layers\cite{JZhang2020}.
+The DW state comprises intertwined spin density wave (SDW) and charge density wave (CDW): The SDW component is dominantly localized on the outer NiO$_2$ layers, whereas the CDW modulates all three layers\cite{JZhang2020}.
 The key difference between the $\omega_1$ and $\omega_2$ phonon modes lies in the distinct motion of the inner-layer oxygen atoms\cite{SUPPM}.
-Consequently, the distinct temperature dependences of $\omega_1$ and $\omega_2$ phonon frequencies below T$_{\text{DW}}$ point to a selective coupling of the lattice to the CDW component of the DW state.
-This interpretation is consistent with the observed isotope dependence of T$_{\text{DW}}$ in La$_4$Ni$_3$O$_{10}$~\cite{Khasanov2025}, which directly implicates phonons.
-Taken together, these observations suggest that electron–phonon coupling may play a significant—possibly indispensable—role in stabilizing the DW order, and may also contribute superconductivity once the DW order is suppressed.
+Consequently, the distinct temperature dependences of $\omega_1$ and $\omega_2$ phonon frequencies below $T_{\rm DW}$ point to a selective coupling of the lattice to the CDW component of the DW state.
+This interpretation is consistent with the observed isotope dependence of T$_{\text{DW}}$ in La$_4$Ni$_3$O$_{10}$ \cite{Khasanov2025}, which directly implicates phonons.
+Taken together, these observations suggest that $e$-ph coupling likely play a significant role in stabilizing the DW order, and may also contribute superconductivity once the DW order is suppressed.

-In summary, ultrafast optical spectroscopy of {\LNO} reveals the opening of a strong-coupling density-wave gap, anomalous renormalization of a lattice mode that directly tracks the order parameter, and nonthermal optical melting of the ordered state.
-The contrasting behavior of phonon modes highlights the selective, multi-orbital nature of electron-phonon coupling in this material.
-These findings establish the DW in {\LNO} as a lattice-entangled instability and demonstrate that ultrafast optical excitation provides a powerful, non-equilibrium pathway to manipulate competing orders in nickelates.
+In summary, ultrafast optical spectroscopy of {\LNO} reveals the opening of a strong-coupling density wave gap, anomalous renormalization of a lattice mode strongly coupled to the DW instability, and nonthermal optical melting of the ordered state.
+The contrasting behavior of phonon modes highlights mode-dependent electron-phonon coupling and the relevance of multiorbital physics in this material.
+These findings establish the DW in {\LNO} as a lattice-entangled instability and demonstrate that ultrafast optical excitation provides a powerful nonequilibrium pathway to suppress and tune density wave order in nickelates.